 - management—For theManagement Choice, selectInterface(default) and select an interface that is enabled for management access to the web interface.
 The default selection is the IP address of the MGT interface.

-- authentication-portal—For theIP Hostname, enter the IP address or hostname of theRedirect Host(see).DeviceUser IdentificationAuthentication Portal Settings
+- captive-portal—For theIP Hostname, enter the IP address or hostname of theRedirect Host(see).DeviceUser IdentificationCaptive Portal Settings

 - global-protect—For theIP Hostname, enter the hostname or IP address of the GlobalProtect portal or gateway.

 - ClickOKand save the metadata file to your client system.

 - Import the metadata file into the IdP server to register the firewall application.
 Refer to your IdP documentation for instructions.